-Helpful Resources: The Tutorial Learning Center (TLC) is a free academic service for all CMU students.
+- Helpful Resources: The Tutorial Learning Center (TLC) is a free academic service for all CMU students.
 Tutors are available in Houston Hall 113 on a walk-in basis for many courses.
-More information is available at www.coloradomesa.edu/tutoring or 248-1392.

-In coordination with Educational Access Services, reasonable accommodations will be provided for qualified students with disabilities.
+More information is available at www.coloradomesa.edu/tutoring or 248-1392. - In coordination with Educational Access Services, reasonable accommodations will be provided for qualified students with disabilities.
 Students must register with the EAS office to receive assistance.
-Please meet with the instructor the first week of class for information and/or contact Samantha Dieguez, the Coordinator of Educational Access Services, directly by phone at 248-1801, or in person in Houston Hall, Suite 108.

-- 2. Withdrawals: There are several ways to drop this course.
-The deadline for dropping without penalty is 1 September 2020.
+Please meet with the instructor the first week of class for information and/or contact Educational Access Services, directly by phone at 248-1801, or in person in Houston Hall, Suite 108. - 2.
+Withdrawals: There are several ways to drop this course.
+The deadline for dropping without penalty is 7 September 2021.
 Please consult the CMU academic calendar and catalog for more details about adding and dropping courses. - 3.
 Attendance: Attendance policies are described in the CMU catalog.
 You are expected to attend all the class meetings.
 In case of illness or other emergencies you must be able to produce the appropriate documentation.
 There are other circumstances under which you can be excused but you must discuss these with me in advance.
 If you miss a class or lab for a valid reason, turn in any assignments due before the start of the next class.
-Assignments turned in beyond your return to class will not be accepted.
+Assignments turned in beyond your return to class will not be accepted. - 4.
+Academic integrity: You are expected to present your own work in assignments, exams and quizzes.
+Fabrication of data, plagiarism, and copying from anyone else, particularly in closed book exams, are serious violation of academic norms.
+CMU has extensive policies on these matters and penalties for infringement can be severe.
+For more details, consult the academic integrity policies in the CMU catalog.